The Framework

 When This Is Needed

-• Active conflict between team members, departments, or stakeholders
+• Active conflict between team members or stakeholders

 • Chronic tension that never quite resolves